Lvchangze/Dendritic-Localized-Learning/README.md

 ## Datasets

-The CIFAR-10, CIFAR-100, SVHN, FashionMNIST and MNIST datasets are provided through `torchvision.datasets` and can be automatically downloaded and loaded via the corresponding interfaces in the `dataset.py` file.
+The CIFAR-10, CIFAR-100, SVHN, FashionMNIST, and MNIST datasets are provided through `torchvision.datasets` and can be automatically downloaded and loaded via the corresponding interfaces in the `dataset.py` file.
 Simply set `download=True` and specify the data storage path to use them.
 TinyImageNet can be downloaded from  (http://cs231n.stanford.edu/tiny-imagenet-200.zip).
 Due to its unique data structure, the dataset requires preprocessing via `tiny-imagenet_process.py` before use.
 Notably, the test set does not contain ground truth labels, so the validation set is typically used as the test set in experiments.
 The Sst2 and Subj datasets are available for download from [Kaggle](www.kaggle.com) and are tokenized with GloVe 6B 300d embeddings.
 All data processing scripts are included in `dataset.py`.